 What is osteoporosis?

-Osteoporosis is a common condition affecting 1.2 million Australians in which bones become fragile and brittle leading to a higher risk of fractures, than in normal bone.
-Osteoporosis occurs when bones lose minerals, such as calcium, more quickly than the body can replace them, leading to a loss of bone thickness (bone density or mass).
+Osteoporosis is a common disease affecting over 1 million Australians.
+This disease makes bones become brittle leading to a higher risk of breaks than in normal bone.
+Osteoporosis occurs when bones lose minerals, such as calcium, more quickly than the body can replace them, causing a loss of bone thickness (bone density or mass).

 Osteoporosis can lead to fractures

-It is therefore very important for anyone with specific risk factors for osteoporosis to be investigated by their doctor.
-It is also important for anyone over 50 who experiences a fracture from a minor bump or fall to be investigated to check if the fracture was caused by osteoporosis.
+Anyone with specific risk factors for osteoporosis should be investigated by their doctor.
+Anyone over 50 who experiences a broken bone from a minor bump or fall should be investigated for osteoporosis.

-Fractures can lead to chronic pain, disability, loss of independence and even premature death.
-So preventing fractures and managing bone health becomes a priority.
+Fractures can lead to chronic pain, a loss of independence, disability and even premature death - so managing bone health to avoid fractures is a priority.

 The risk of future fractures rises with each new fracture - this is known as the 'cascade effect'.
 For example: women who have suffered a fracture in their spine are over 4 times more likely to have another fracture within the next year.
 It is essential that osteoporosis is diagnosed and treated to prevent further fractures.